belastephan/Will-It-Rain-Tomorrow/README.md

 ## Data

-Os dados estão organizados em duas tabelas:
+The data is organized into two tables:

-- `rain_data_aus.csv`: Contém a maior parte das informações de todas as estações.
+- `rain_data_aus.csv`: Contains most information for all seasons.

-- `wind_table_01.csv a wind_table_08.csv`: Contém informações sobre velocidade e orientação de ventos.
+- `wind_table_01.csv a wind_table_08.csv`: Contains wind speed and orientation information.

 ## Thanks
 Raiana Rocha (https://www.linkedin.com/in/raiana-rocha/)